 One big advantage of Student Loan Assistance is its flexibility versus other benefits, providing employers the ability to tailor their Student Loan Assistance programs to meet their company’s unique talent goals.

-While we can design plan in countless ways, the three main factors for consideration are:
+While we can design plans in countless ways, the three main factors for consideration are:

 - Eligible population

 - Special qualification criteria

 We see three plan designs emerging as the most popular:

 #3 – A subset of employees are eligible

 We’ll start with the third most popular program.
 This is typically for companies that are eager to begin engaging a portion of their talent and are not willing to wait until the next benefit plan year to make an impact.
 This is commonly a phased roll-out wherein employers will focus immediately on the population of highest need.
 In some cases, that’s a call center where turnover is high and Student Loan Assistance can help curb the challenge.
 In other cases, it’s been the leadership development program where Student Loan Assistance can help speed up recruitment.